Where do your opinions come from?

 How our Tribes Fail Us with James Mumford

-How Extremists Think with Gabrielle Rifkind
+How to Talk with Extremists with Gabrielle Rifkind

 How Lies Became the World’s Most Powerful Political Tool with Peter Pomerantsev

 How Humans Became Moral Animals with Oliver Scott Curry